 Only Cooper Library has dedicated study zones that are marked as either collaborative or silent.

 - Silent study

 Our libraries offer a number of different spaces and tools to help you learn.
 Learn about the different spaces below and where you can find them.

 Open Collaborative Space

 Open collaborative space can be found on most floors of each library.
 For more creative collaboration, you can visit the Adobe Digital Studio to cast your screen onto a large monitor or the Education Media Center to use their whiteboard tables or interactive whiteboard panels.
 Rolling whiteboards can be found throughout the floors of Cooper Library and the Gunnin Architecture Library, too, if you are willing to look for them!

 Private Meeting Space

-If you need a private space to meet with another person or a group, we have numerous bookable study rooms (link to "Book a Room" page) in each library.
+If you need a private space to meet with another person or a group, we have numerous bookable study rooms in each library.
 Rooms are equipped with a flat-panel TV or projector screen with HDMI, VGA, and/or network hookups and a dry erase board.
 Most rooms can accommodate 4-5 people with a select few hosting up to 24 people.
 These can be reserved either through our automated booking form or by calling the service desk at the location that you wish to visit.